Inversion-NL/Toon-Android/README.md

 Install apk which can be found in the install directory

 ## How to use?
-1. Download APK from here: https://github.com/Inversion-NL/Toon-Android/raw/master/install/toon-v0.5.apk
+1. Download from the Play Store here: https://play.google.com/store/apps/details?id=com.toonapps.toon
-2. Install the apk file (make sure you can install apps from unknown sources).
-3. Follow the instructions in welcome screen
+2. Follow the instructions in welcome screen
-5. (Optional) In settings -> advanced settings, use the redirect service
+3. (Optional) In settings -> advanced settings, use the redirect service
-6. (Optional) Fill in token.
+4. (Optional) Fill in token.
 Token will be placed in header "Api-Key".
-7. Restart the app
+5. Restart the app

 To use the app outside of your internal network you can use the following methods:
 1. Use port forwarding to Toon in router settings (not recommended).